Ayms/bitcoin-transactions/README.md

 If this explanation is unclear, please see the example given [here](https://github.com/BTCGPU/BTCGPU/issues/213#issuecomment-350449253)

-<b>Again, if you do this, never use P2SH or Segwit/BIP141 addresses for the destination and the origin</b>
+<b>Again, if you do this, never use Segwit/BIP141 addresses for the destination and the origin</b>

 ## Double check again